 Dedicated to magnificent creatures, International Orangutan Day is celebrated around the world.
 Orangutans have been endangered for decades.
 Today we want to tell people that they still need our protection.
 Join the volunteer movement and support the forest dwellers!

-Large monkeys are considered the ancestors of gorillas: they spend most of their time in trees, in their natural environment they live only in the jungles of Borneo and Sumatra.
+Large monkeys are considered the ancestors of gorillas: they spend most of their time in trees in their natural environment in the jungles of Borneo and Sumatra.
 The biggest problem for them is deforestation.
-Also, the cause of extinction is illegal hunting, which annually claims about 3,000 lives.
+Also, extinction is made worse by illegal hunting, which annually claims about 3,000 lives.

 They have one feature – long arms that practically touch the ground.
-Thanks to this structure, orangutans easily move from tree to tree.
+Thanks to this, orangutans easily move from tree to tree.
 They feed mainly on grass, but they can eat insects or even meat.

 Did you know that orangutans:

-- in captivity live up to 60 years;
+- Live in captivity for up to 60 years;

-- do not like “noisy companies”, preferring loneliness.
+- Do not like ‘noisy company’, preferring solitude.

-On International Orangutan Day, make a donation to monkey protection organizations – any funds will not be superfluous.
-Visit the nearest zoo and observe their life, manners and habits.
+On International Orangutan Day, make a donation to protection organizations – any funds will not be superfluous.
+Visit the nearest zoo and observe their life, manners, and habits.
 You can learn more about them by talking to local workers.

 Research information that will help animals, such as online petitions.
 Share them with your friends!